-- forthcoming, Cleo Condoravdi and Sven Lauer Imperatives: Meaning and illocutionary force, in C. Piñon (ed.), Empirical Issues in Syntax and Semantics 9, Papers from the Colloque de Syntaxe et Sémantique à Paris [draft (PDF)]
+- 2012, Cleo Condoravdi and Sven Lauer Imperatives: Meaning and illocutionary force, in C. Piñon (ed.), Empirical Issues in Syntax and Semantics 9, Papers from the Colloque de Syntaxe et Sémantique à Paris [pdf]

 - 2011, with Cleo Condoravdi Performative Verbs and Performative Acts in I. Reich (ed.), Proceedings of Sinn and Bedeutung (SuB) 15, Universaar – Saarland Unversity Press, Saarbrücken, Germany [pdf]